 Electrical Wiring Safety Tips

-Before undertaking a DIY wiring project, you should be well-versed in the recommended safety practices.
+Before undertaking a DIY wiring project, you should be well-versed in basic home electrical wiring and the recommended safety practices.
 If you fail to use the proper tools or take the right precautions, you could be putting yourself and your loved ones in danger.
 Some of the most common hazards include electrocution and fire.
-If you are not completely confident about undertaking this potentially dangerous task, we strongly advise you work with a professional electrician.
+If you do not have full confidence in a DIY wiring job and undertaking this potentially dangerous task, we strongly advise you to work with a professional electrician.

 Below is a list of essential electrical wire safety tips: